 - General introduction to UAM which includes societal relevance and need for a multi-disciplinary approach

-- Environment-driven design which discusses infrastructure and safety aspects, impact on society
+- Environment-driven design which discusses ground infrastructure and impact on society

-This module presents the aspects related to the single system including aerodynamic aspects, configuration of the propulsion systems, with specific solutions for the operation under mission.
+This module presents the aspects related to the single system including aerodynamic aspects, configuration of the propulsion and structural systems, with specific solutions for the operation under mission.
 The following sub-topics are discussed:

 - Aerodynamics /acoustics of propellers covering single and distributed propeller arrays and their installation

-- Powering options from different energy sources such as battery, electric propulsion, hydrogen, solar, etc.
+- Powering options from different energy sources such as battery, electric propulsion and hydrogen

 Module 2B: Vehicle operational aspects

-This module presents the aspects related to the operation of a single vehicle and of a fleet, including vehicle control, air-traffic management of multi-systems and modification of the infrastructures.
+This module presents the aspects related to the operation of a single vehicle and of a fleet, including vehicle control, air-traffic management of multi-systems and ground infrastructure.
 The following sub-topics are discussed: